Barlow and Chambers execution: Arrest

 Barlow and Chambers were observed alighting from the same taxi at Bayan Lepas International Airport on 9 November 1983.
 Barlow carried the maroon suitcase and entered the airport.
 He bypassed the luggage scanning area and approached the check-in desk.
 Chambers, carrying Barlow's bags, paid the taxi, entered the airport and passed through the luggage scanning area, and joined Barlow at the check-in desk.
 They were detained by police, as Barlow was seen to be very nervous.

 Taken to an interview room they were asked to open the suitcases.
 Chambers opened the bags he was carrying.
-Barlow said he was unable to open the case he had carried and that it was Chambers' case.
+Barlow said he was unable to open the case he had carried and that it was Chambers's case.
 Chambers unlocked the case's combination locks and the drugs were found; however, he claimed he had not known the contents of the smaller carry bags the drugs were in.

 When police handcuffed them, they were reportedly "shivering terribly".

 Imprisonment on remand

 They were imprisoned in Penang Prison for all of 1984 and most of 1985.
 The prison was overcrowded.
-Built in 1849 to house up to 350 prisoners, in 1984 it housed 2000 people including women and babies.
+Built in 1849 to house up to 350 prisoners, in 1984 it housed 2,000 people including women and babies.
 Barlow and Chambers were locked in a two by three-metre cell together with up to three other prisoners for 22 hours a day, with an exercise period being allowed only if all cellmates had behaved that day.
 Chambers was well liked in prison; however, Barlow had trouble adjusting, and was described as being a "lunatic" and "cracking up".

 Barlow attempted to excuse his actions by claiming that he had been forced to take the trip and his girlfriend threatened to leave him if he refused.